 The best way to avoid crisis is to talk about things and plan before something unexpected happens.
 Prepare yourself for some research and open discussions, and most importantly make it clear to your parents that you are there to help them make the best informed decision.

 Stephanie Chan, Lifestyle Transition Advisor and Owner of Home to Home Advisory Services Inc.

 For those who are moving, Home to Home can help the senior adults assess and select the ideal seniors residence, as well as plan and manage all aspects of the downsize and move, whether that be to a seniors residence or an independent house or condo.
 Legacy is pleased to have Stephanie as one of our downsizing and moving preferred partners.

-If you would like to find out more about the partner services we provide, contact Veronica or Kathleen, our Legacy Resident Advisors at 604.240.8550
+If you would like to find out more about the partner services we provide, contact Kathleen, our Legacy Resident Advisor at 604.240.8550